apache/activemq-artemis/docs/user-manual/en/stomp.md

 parameter on the acceptor.
 In previous version this was configured via the similarly named `stompMaxFramePayloadLength` acceptor URL parameter.

+Web Socket frames can be encoded as either [binary or text](https://datatracker.ietf.org/doc/html/rfc6455#section-11.8).
+By default the broker encodes them as binary.
+However, this can be changed by using the `webSocketEncoderType` acceptor URL parameter.
+Valid values are `binary` and `text`.

 The `stomp-websockets` example shows how to configure an Apache ActiveMQ Artemis broker to have web browsers and Java applications exchanges messages.